 ENL 2022 BRITISH LITERATURE AND CULTURE II, 1780 TO PRESENT (I) (3 CREDITS)

 This course is a survey of the literature of Great Britain as it is reflected and influenced culture from the early Romantic Period to the present day.
 Readings include selections from Byron, Wordsworth, Forster, T.S.
 Eliot, and others.
 Writing intensive.
+This writing-intensive course requires a minimum of 4,000 words across multiple college-level, faculty-evaluated written assignments.
+If completed with a “C” or better, this course will be counted toward partial fulfillment of the Writing Intensive course requirements.

 (I) International or diversity focus